Careers360 Logo

 Q 2.
 Why is the amount of gas collected in one of the test tubes in Activity double of the amount collected in the other?
 Name this gas.

-Water contains one part oxygen and two parts hydrogen.
+Answer : Water contains one part oxygen and two parts hydrogen.
 During electrolysis, oxygen and hydrogen are produced in a 1:2 ratio.
-In electrolysis oxygen goes in one test tube and hydrogen in a second test tube, so the amount of gas collected in the second test tube is double of first one.
+In electrolysis, oxygen goes in one test tube and hydrogen in a second test tube, so the amount of gas collected in the second test tube is double of the first one.

-Topic 1.3 Have you observed the effects of an oxidation reaction in everyday life?
+Topic 1.3: Have you observed the effects of an oxidation reaction in everyday life?
+Page no-13

 Q 1.
 Why does the colour of copper sulphate solution change when an iron nail is dipped in it?

-The color of copper sulphate solution change when an iron nail is dipped in it because iron displaces copper from copper sulphate forming iron sulphate,which is green.
+Answer: The colour of copper sulphate solution changes when an iron nail is dipped in it because iron displaces copper from copper sulphate forming iron sulphate, which is green.

 Q 2.
 Give an example of a double displacement reaction other than the one given in Activity.